YvonneBeirneFitzGerald/YvonneBeirneFitzGerald/README.md

 - 👋 Hi, I’m @YvonneBeirneFitzGerald
 - 👀 I’m interested in All Things Dataa
-- 🌱 I’m currently learning a bit of everything - Data Viz, Going Pro, AI, ML, R,
+- 🌱 I’m currently learning a bit of everything - Data Viz, AI, ML, R, Python, annd tools/processes of a the pro
 - 💞️ I’m looking to collaborate on open to ideas
 - 📫 How to reach me https://theyvonne.com/contact